ramok0/ramok0/README.md

 ### Hi there 👋, im RamokTV

-- 🔭 I’m currently working on RamokSelfbot !
+- 🔭 I’m currently working on Xelies !
 - ⚡ You can talk w/ me on Discord : mooscles#6843
 - 💬 Fun fact : Idk how to use github but im working on it